One4TheNation/HexRegExp/README.md

 # Title (Regex - HEX EXPRESSION)

-Regex and HEX Expressions are under used int the the coding community, their powers infinite for multiple applications.
-Hex expression are dynamic forces bake into modern programming.
-With their ability to match, parse, and transform data, they have sparked large debates among developers.
-Hex expression has shaped the digital landscape, making sure code runs better, faster, and stronger.
+Explaining Regex and HEX Expressions is a long and complicated task, the short answer, is they have infinite multiple uses for applications.
+Expression specifically hex are dynamic functions baked into modern programming.
+The ability to match, parse, and transform data, it has large implications security, art, numbers and other parts of code.
+To explain and explore expressions is to shape the digital landscape, on how to make sure the code runs better, faster, and stronger.

 ## Summary